terrapkg/packages/README.md

 ```

 ## Documentation
-Our documentation is located on our [GitHub Wiki](https://github.com/terrapkg/packages/wiki).
+Our documentation can be found on our [GitHub Wiki](https://github.com/terrapkg/packages/wiki).

 ## Questions?
 Feel free to reach out on [Discord](https://discord.gg/5fdPuxTg5Q), we're always happy to help!